 Due to the on-going fiscal crisis and hiring restrictions within State Government, effective Monday, November 08, 2010, the California Department of Justice (DOJ) no longer has the resources to take phone calls or process follow-up inquiries from regulatory agencies who have submitted a criminal offender record information search request through the DOJ or the Federal Bureau of Investigation (FBI).

-If a requesting agency does not have results yet and digital Live Scan fingerprints were submitted, the agency can use the automated telephone system to check on the submission.
+If a requesting agency does not have results yet and digital Live Scan fingerprints were submitted, the agency can use the Applicant Background Check Status to check on the submission.
 You will need the following information: (1) applicant’s date of birth; and (2) the 10-digit Automated Transaction Identifier (ATI) number that appears at the bottom of the Department of Justice form requesting Live Scan fingerprint background checks.
 The ATI number always appears in the following sequence: 1 LETTER; 3 NUMBERS; 3 LETTERS and 3 NUMBERS.

 California and Federal background checks are processed for a fee.
 Some agencies pay the processing fees and others require the applicant to pay these fees at the time they are fingerprinted.
 If your agency pays these processing fees, you have the option of (1) paying the fees directly to the Live Scan operator or (2) establishing a billing account at the time of your authorization, in which case DOJ will invoice your agency for the processing fees.

 (NOTE: The processing fees do not include the fingerprint rolling fee charged by the Live Scan operator; the fingerprint rolling fee must be paid directly to the Live Scan operator.)